Patrick Boakye-Yiadom

-Patrick Boakye-Yiadom is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana and Eighth Parliament of the Fourth Republic of Ghanarepresenting the Obuasi East Constituency in the Ashanti Region on the ticket of the New Patriotic Party.
+Patrick Boakye-Yiadom is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana and Eighth Parliament of the Fourth Republic of Ghana representing the Obuasi East Constituency in the Ashanti Region on the ticket of the New Patriotic Party.
+He is the Parliamentary Candidate for the New Patriotic Party in Obuasi East.

 Early life and education

 Patrick was born on 2 November 1976 and hails from Obuasi in the Ashanti region.
-He completed his basic in 1988 and his BECE in 1991.
-He further had his SSSCE in 1994.
-He further had his bachelor's in Science degree in Human Biology in 2000.
-He later obtained his MBChB in General Medical Practitioner in 2003.
+He completed his basic in 1988, his BECE in 1991, and his SSSCE in 1994.
+He obtained a Bachelor of Science degree in human biology in 2000 and a MBChB in General Medical Practitioner in 2003.
 He is a student of KNUST in the 2003 Class of the School of Medical Science.

 Career

 Patrick was the Deputy Medical Director for the Bryant Mission Hospital in Obuasi.
 He is a medical doctor.

 Political career

 Patrick is a member of NPP and currently the MP for the Obuasi East Constituency in the Ashanti region.